Action to take after the Brexit transition

-With the UK set to leave the EU Customs Union and Single Market on 31 December 2020, businesses must take action now to prepare.
+Now the UK has left the EU Customs Union and Single Market, businesses must adapt to the new rules.

-As we near the end of the transition period with the European Union (EU), businesses need to focus on practical considerations, cope with new rules and limit any disruption that could affect them.
+Now the transition period with the European Union (EU) has ended, businesses need to focus on practical considerations, cope with new rules and any disruption that could affect them.

-Those businesses that do this should be in a stronger position to take advantage of the opportunities the EU exit offers.
+Businesses that do this should be in a stronger position to take advantage of the opportunities that Brexit offers.

 Enter your postcode to find business support and case studies from businesses within your region.
 You'll be taken to our interactive map.